Is it worth getting an eSIM for Pakistan?

 Does Pakistan support eSIM?

-Yes, Pakistan supports eSIM technology for travelers.
-You can use an eSIM from international providers like Nomad and Saily as soon as you land, and your phone will connect automatically to a partner network.
+Yes, Pakistan supports eSIM technology for travellers.
+You can use an eSIM from international providers like Holafly and Saily as soon as you land, and your phone will connect automatically to a partner network.
 Pakistan's main carriers, Jazz, Telenor, Zong, and Ufone, all support eSIM technology through international roaming agreements.

 International travel eSIMs are not subject to Pakistan's local SIM registration requirements because your phone is technically roaming rather than connecting as a local subscriber.
 This means you skip the biometric verification, passport checks, and visa copy requirements that apply to local Pakistani SIM cards.